-More than 400,000 Australians are living with dementia.
-It is Australia's second overall leading cause of burden of disease in injury, behind coronary heart disease.1 A long-term approach to the diagnosis and treatment of dementia is essential for Australia's social and economic wellbeing.
+It is currently estimated that 433,000 Australians are living with dementia, the second leading cause of death of all Australians.1 A long-term approach to the diagnosis and treatment of dementia is essential for Australia's social and economic wellbeing.

 The National Health and Medical Research Council (NHMRC) remains committed to supporting dementia research in Australia.